Martin Dies Jr. State Park

 I did not know Magnolia trees had cones or that they had beautiful red seeds.

 I think the trees with the Spanish Moss hanging from them are so beautiful.
-It reminds me of my childhood and my granny having it hanging from her trees.
+It reminds me of my childhood and my granny hanging it from her trees.

 I thought the hole in the tree was neat, Austin said it started at the bottom and went all the way through to this hole.

-Austin hangs from the lantern hook and climbs a tree, probably showing out in front of his cousins.
+Austin hangs from the lantern hook and climbs a tree, probably showing off in front of his cousins.
 “B” picks up some of the Magnolia seeds to take home.

 We load up our leftovers, our trash, and our family and drive over to where the hiking trail starts.

-We are kind of disappointed that our “Slough” we are supposed to be walking through was all dried up.
+We are kind of disappointed that our “Slough”, which we are supposed to be walking through, was all dried up.
 I tell them we will have to come back after we get some much-needed rain.
 We were hoping to see some Alligators because there are plenty in this park, but no slough means no gators close by.
-The only water we were seeing so far was the lake so we had the kids sit for a picture.
+The only water we were seeing so far was the lake, so we had the kids sit for a picture.

 We spot some neat mushrooms along the way.
 The first one we find is maybe a Honey Fungus Mushroom, although I am not positive.
 Next, we find a Puffball.
 I remember as a kid I would stomp these and send the spores flying, now my kids love it just as much.

-“Hey, honey look at this!”
-Stewart calls he has found an interesting Earthstar Mushroom.
-We had never seen one before so, of course, I had to take a picture so I could look it up.
+“Hey, honey, look at this!”
+Stewart calls to say he has found an interesting Earthstar Mushroom.
+We had never seen one before, so of course, I had to take a picture so I could look it up.

-Adam finds a small tree to stand on, trying to “surf” it, but he was too heavy and it just bent down.
+Adam finds a small tree to stand on, trying to “surf” it, but he is too heavy, and it just bends down.

-We liked the bridges it made the hike more interesting.
-We kept hoping that each bridge would have water running under it but we were disappointed each time.
+We liked the bridges, which made the hike more interesting.
+We kept hoping that each bridge would have water running under it, but we were disappointed each time.
 Stewart goes to hop up on the edge of one to sit and “flop”, over he goes.
 I can always count on him to be the “comic relief.”

 We also came across a snake skin, which Austin took as a sample to investigate further, but it gave us an opportunity to call the “speed walking” girls back and remind them why they should not walk so far ahead.

 A few more mushrooms were on the tour.
 My best abilities to identify them, these are maybe a Butter-wax Cap, some kind of Cauliflower Mushroom, and a Shelf Mushroom.
-Do not take my word for it on these identifications because they are way to easy to miss-identify.
+Do not take my word for it on these identifications because they are way too easy to misidentify.

-After walking most of the trail without any water in the “slough” we finally come to an area that was swampy.
-By this time it was getting dusk and the frogs were croaking, crickets chirping, and mosquitoes swarming, but we did get to look at the trees and ferns that grow in a swamp area.
-The little ones were a bit worried that we might see an alligator and it beginning to get dark made that worries a bit more intense.
+After walking most of the trail without any water in the “slough,” we finally came to an area that was swampy.
+By this time, it was getting dusk, and the frogs were croaking, crickets were chirping, and mosquitoes were swarming, but we did get to look at the trees and ferns that grow in a swamp area.
+The little ones were a bit worried that we might see an alligator and the fact that it was beginning to get dark made those worries a bit more intense.

-We finally get to the end of the hiking trail but we still have to walk all the way back to the car along the park road.
-We come up to the park store and I tell Sis and the kids wait for us here, Stewart and I will go get the Tahoe.
+We finally get to the end of the hiking trail, but we still have to walk all the way back to the car along the park road.
+We come up to the park store, and I tell Sis and the kids to wait for us here; Stewart and I will go get the Tahoe.
 Sis is relieved because her back was starting to hurt.
-The poor girl worked all day then I drag her out to hike 2+ miles.
+The poor girl worked all day, then I dragged her out to hike 2+ miles.
 Not to mention the little ones were beginning to wear down.
-After a brisk walk we return with the car and we all pile in and head home.
+After a brisk walk, we return in the car, and we all pile in and head home.
 It was a good day.

 ~Becky~